Jerry (Tom and Jerry): Anchors Aweigh

 On his own, Jerry Mouse appears in a fantasy sequence in the 1945 Gene Kelly MGM musical film Anchors Aweigh.
 Jerry appears as the young ruler of a kingdom where music is banned because he feels he lacks talent, and Kelly persuades the mouse into performing a song-and-dance number with him.
 Kelly and MGM had originally wanted Walt Disney's Mickey Mouse as Kelly's dance partner for the sequence, but Disney was unwilling to license the character.

 Hanna and Barbera achieved the effect of Kelly dancing with Jerry by rotoscoping: live-action plates of Kelly dancing alone were shot first, and the action traced frame by frame so that Jerry's movements would match.
 The success of the animated segment of Anchors Aweigh, which was mentioned as "stealing the show" in contemporary trade reviews, led to two more live-action/animated projects for Hanna and Barbera and MGM: an underwater ballet sequence featuring both Tom and Jerry in the 1953 film Dangerous When Wet, with Esther Williams, and the "Sinbad the Sailor" sequence of Kelly's 1956 film Invitation to the Dance.

 Tom & Jerry Kids

 In 1990, this version of Jerry wears a red bowtie (just like what he used to have in the 1975 Tom and Jerry Show) and has a tuft of hair on his head.
 He often taunts Tom (as a kitten) any chance he gets.
 Sometimes, in a few episodes, he is friends with/allies of Tom.

+Tom & Jerry (2021)

+The 2021 movie marks the first time when live-action human actors interact with Tom and Jerry who, along with various other iconic characters of the show and all other animals, are 2D animated cartoons.
+Both characters are called by their actual first names by the end of the film and their full names are given during the end credits, "Jerry" being Jerome A. Mouse.

 Voice actors

+Like Tom, Jerry is usually a silent character, but this is not a strict rule, and several people have voiced him in various capacities over the years: